progressiveOverload/match-cofounders/README.md

 Unfortunately model gives co-founders with similar skills and experiences rather than complementary skills.
 We can say this model isn't working to reach our goals.

+Files are a mess but if you want to run this:

 You can try this model by running working_matcher_with_tester_4.py file with adding streamlit run then location of this folder. working_matcher works too but don't have test data.